minasmart/presentations/graphql-eu-2017/presentation.md

 # Why?

-^ TODO: Maybe remove this slide and the relay and apollo slides and just talk about our constraints and toss a mention at relay and apollo

-^ I'm sure the first question a lot of you have is why am I building a new GraphQL client when we already have libraries like Relay and Apollo.
-Let's look!
+^ With first class clients like Relay and Apollo, why would anyone do this?

 ---

+# Why Not?

-# Relay
+# 😏

-#### (The library, not the spec)

-^ Relay and Relay modern are great tools.

-^ If you're building a React UI.

-^ The problems that my team solve don't necessarily include a UI.
-We can't assume there is a UI, or that our client is going to be used in one.
+^ The more fun question for me was "Why Not?"
+But we did have some real reasons.

+^ We had some constraints and requirements that the existing clients didn't cover.

 ---

-# Apollo
+# Requirements!

-^ Now Apollo: When we started working on our own client, Apollo was not where it is today.

-^ Apollo's feature set (at the time we built our client) didn't fit our wish list.
-To an extent, it still doesn't do everything we wanted to accomplish around relay style pagination.
+^ Let's take a look at some of the features we needed.

 ---

-# So What Did We need?

-^ Let's take a look at some of the features we did need.
+[.build-lists: true]

+- Not UI bound (Data Only)
+- Generative Relay-style Pagination
+- Generative Relay-stile Resource reloading
+- No Client side Query Parsing

 ---